Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-Rutherford (North) - Aberglasslyn had a higher than average national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
-Its median income among taxpayers was $54,089 and the average income stood at $68,221, compared to Rest of NSW's figures of $49,459 and $62,998 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $60,910 (median) and $76,824 (average) as of September 2025.
-Census data shows household, family and personal incomes in Rutherford (North) - Aberglasslyn cluster around the 51st percentile nationally.
-Income brackets indicate that 36.3% of the community (7,414 individuals) earn between $1,500 and $2,999, which is consistent with broader trends across the metropolitan region showing 29.9% in the same category.
-High housing costs consume 16.7% of income, but strong earnings place disposable income at the 55th percentile nationally.
+The Rutherford (North) - Aberglasslyn SA2 had a median income among taxpayers of $54,089 and an average income of $68,221 in the financial year 2022, according to ATO data aggregated by AreaSearch.
+These figures compared to Rest of NSW's median income of $49,459 and average income of $62,998 respectively.
+Based on a Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $60,910 (median) and $76,824 (average).
+Census data shows that household, family, and personal incomes in Rutherford (North) - Aberglasslyn cluster around the 50th percentile nationally.
+The income bracket of $1,500 to 2,999 captures 36.3% of the community's individuals, with a total of 7,414 people.
+This is consistent with broader trends across the metropolitan region, where 29.9% fall into the same category.
+High housing costs consume 16.7% of income in Rutherford (North) - Aberglasslyn, but strong earnings place disposable income at the 55th percentile nationally.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income